adamsilver/fdpb/02-Checkout.md

 We can apply the same principles to the steps in checkout:

+1. Contact details
-1. Delivery address
+2. Delivery address
-2. Delivery options
+3. Delivery options
-3. Delivery notes
+4. Delivery notes
-4. Payment
+5. Payment
-5. Check and confirm
+6. Check and confirm
-6. Order confirmation
+7. Order confirmation

 Just like the car salesperson, we'll ask for the right information at the right time.
 The *Check and confirm* step acts as a final check of contracts and the confirmation acts as sales receipt for record keeping.